ycaty/proxychecker/README.md

 # proxychecker
-Simple to use proxy checker written in python 3.8
+Simple to use proxy checker written in python 3.8 Simply put .txt files in proxyFolder containing proxies u wish to check(checks all files)

 checks/loads proxyFolder for all .txt files containing proxies format is (ip:port) next tests each proxy using this url https://jesuit1771.pythonanywhere.com